open-sauced/docs/docs/welcome/glossary.md

 ## PR Velocity

 PR Velocity tracks how quickly Pull Requests (PRs) are being merged in by identifying the average time to completion from the request submission.

+## Repository Insights

+The Repository Insights feature is a one-stop solution for understanding the pulse of your open-source projects and contributions.
+This feature is designed to provide a comprehensive view of your project's health and your individual contributions.